HUBId/UCF-Chip-2/docs/architecture.md

 ## Workspace Overview
 The workspace is organized as a Rust workspace rooted at the repository root.
 All crates forbid unsafe code and expose placeholder APIs only.

 - **wire**: Frame IO primitives with placeholders for signing and verification.
-Intended to wrap transport and cryptographic concerns for regulator messaging.
+All trait methods default to `NotImplemented` errors to keep logic stubbed out.
 - **rsv**: Regulator State Vector types and storage abstraction.
-Provides a simple `RegulatorState` structure and `StateStore` trait for persistence backends.
+Provides a serializable `RegulatorState` structure and `StateStore` trait for future persistence backends.
 - **profiles**: Profile and overlay composition primitives.
-Offers serializable definitions and a `ProfileComposer` trait with a simple `StaticProfileComposer` placeholder.
+Offers serializable definitions and a `ProfileComposer` trait with a placeholder implementation that always reports `NotImplemented`.
 - **engine**: Update engine surface.
-Defines the `UpdateEngine` trait, input/output structures, and helper utilities for staging profile resolutions.
+Defines the `UpdateEngine` trait, input/output structures, and a default `NotImplemented` application path for future regulation logic.
-- **hpa**: Placeholder for the DBM-HPA layer, with a no-op client and configuration skeleton for future memristor-backed implementations.
+- **hpa**: Placeholder for the DBM-HPA layer with configuration and snapshot stubs, plus a `PlaceholderHpa` client that returns `NotImplemented`.
 - **pvgs_client**: Client placeholder for CBV/HBV retrieval.
-Includes configuration and snapshot scaffolding with minimal validation.
+Includes configuration and snapshot scaffolding alongside a `PlaceholderPvgsClient` that has no real network behavior.
-- **app**: Binary crate that wires together config paths and placeholder components.
-It validates config path presence, triggers a dummy profile resolution, and announces successful boot.
+- **app**: Binary crate that validates configuration paths, exercises the placeholder components, and prints a `boot ok` message without performing real regulation.

 ## Configuration Directory
 The `config/` directory contains placeholder YAML files for profiles, overlays, update tables, windowing, class thresholds, and HPA settings.
 They are referenced by the `app` crate but not parsed yet.